-3 American Medical Association-convened Physician Consortium for Performance Improvement National Committee for Quality Assurance.
+4 American Medical Association-convened Physician Consortium for Performance Improvement National Committee for Quality Assurance.
 Adult Diabetes: Performance Measures.
 January 2014.

-4 42 U.S.C.
+5 42 U.S.C.
 1395x(qq).

-5 Medicare Access and CHIP Reauthorization Act of 2015, Public Law No. 114-10, 129 Stat.
+6 Medicare Access and CHIP Reauthorization Act of 2015, Public Law No. 114-10, 129 Stat.
 87 (2015).

-- Reducing the reliance on CMS program participation and the use of Certified Electronic Health Record Technology (CEHRT) through the continued evolution of the Promoting Interoperability (PI) Program.
-The Health Information Technology for Economic and Clinical Health (HITECH) Act incented physicians to purchase and use electronic health records (EHRs).
-Digitizing medical records has helped reduce issues associated with paper charts and records, including legibility, access, and loss.
-However, excessive regulation and overly prescriptive federal requirements have created unintended consequences.
-Program participants are now bound to use poorly functioning CEHRT products-built primarily to measure and report on CMS requirements-and are disincentivized from adopting truly useful technology.
-CMS should identify methods to reduce the overreliance on CEHRT in its programs and allow for physician and patient choice to drive the adoption and use of health IT products, such as by leveraging the value of connected health technology innovations that build on CEHRT. - Permitting a professional to satisfy the demonstration of meaningful use of CEHRT and information exchange through attestation, which is allowed under existing law.
+programs and allow for physician and patient choice to drive the adoption and use of health IT products, such as by leveraging the value of connected health technology innovations that build on CEHRT.

+- Permitting a professional to satisfy the demonstration of meaningful use of CEHRT and information exchange through attestation, which is allowed under existing law.
 HITECH permits reporting via "other means specified by the Secretary," granting the Secretary the authority to allow provider attestation across all EHR reporting programs.
 CMS should create broad categories of PI objectives allowing physicians to attest "yes/no" to the use of CEHRT itself to achieve those categories.
 CMS should reevaluate the need for numerator/denominator requirements in its EHR reporting programs. - Developing, and publicly releasing, a comprehensive vision of a diverse array of connected health products and services, including telehealth, remote monitoring, and AI, playing an integral role in the success of APMs, and provide specific incentives and credits for the responsible use of these digital health tools. - Using Medicaid waiver authority to permit states to include dual eligibles in their telehealth programs and establish programs for dual eligibles like Diabetes Prevention Programs, as age appropriate. - Waiving Medicare's telehealth restrictions (under Social Security Act Sec.
 1834(m)) for all shared savings programs and APMs, including payment bundles and medical home demonstrations.